DanielXMoore/Civet/civet.dev/reference.md

 </Playground>

-By default, custom infix operators have a precedence between relational and arithmetic operators, and are left-associative.
+By default, custom infix operators have a precedence between relational and arithmetic operators, and are left-associative:

 <Playground>
 operator foo